YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 A touch up can require more judgment than the number suggests.
 A small correction near the front edge may be technically more demanding than a larger area that is less visible.

-When should I wait before planning touch up surgery?
+When to wait before planning touch up surgery

 Visual explaining why hair transplant touch up planning should wait until the first result has matured